Guardians vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have a 5-4 record in games they were favored on the moneyline (winning 55.6% of those games).
+- The Guardians have put together a 5-6 record in games they were listed as the moneyline favorite (winning 45.5% of those games).

-- When playing as moneyline favorites with odds of -120 or shorter, Cleveland has a 5-4 record (winning 55.6% of its games).
+- Cleveland has a record of 3-2 when playing as moneyline favorites with odds of -155 or shorter (60% winning percentage).

-- The Guardians have a 54.5% chance to win this contest based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Guardians have an implied win probability of 60.8%.

-- In the 16 games in which bookmakers have set an over/under for Cleveland, it has combined with opponents to go over the total nine times (9-6-1).
+- In the 18 games in which oddsmakers have set an over/under for Cleveland, it has combined with opponents to go over the total nine times (9-8-1).

 - The Guardians have had a run line set for just one matchup this season, and they did not cover.